 I just wanted to provide you with an effective solution earlier and did not want to make you to read to the very end.

 I came up with this DIY foot peel myself by using trial and error method.
 I needed something that would help to remove thick dead skin from feet exactly where I needed it: bottom of my heels and large toe.

-I did the research and was able to find that I can purchase pure 80% lactic acid eBay.
+I did the research and was able to find that I can purchase pure 80% lactic acid eBay (you can also buy 90% lactic acid on amazon).
 And this acid is cheap comparing to many creams and peels that I tried before.

 I read numerous consumers reviews on the use and dilution of a product.
 I discovered that people diluted acid to achieve 3-5% strength and add it to creams, lotions, toners and other skin care products.